SpikeAI/2022-10-04_polychronies_OBSOLETE/content/30_learning-model.md

 * [@Perrinet2001] : STDP
 * Masquelier

+ Our ability to track and respond to rapidly changing visual stimuli, such as a fast-moving tennis ball, indicates that the brain is capable of extrapolating the trajectory of a moving object to predict its current position, despite the delays that result from neural transmission.
+Here, we show how the neural circuits underlying this ability can be learned through spike-timing-dependent synaptic plasticity and that these circuits emerge spontaneously and without supervision.
+This demonstrates how the neural transmission delays can, in part, be compensated to implement the extrapolation mechanisms required to predict where a moving object is at the present moment. [@doi:10.1523/JNEUROSCI.2017-20.2021]

 bonjour amelie - coucou ceci est un test ! j'essaye de citer : [@arxiv:2102.04906]

 [@arxiv:2011.09380]